"Your neighbor Omar is an amazing and important doctor, Rania."

 In Standard Arabic, جارَكَ أو جارَكِ "jaaraka/jaaraki" is occurred in the accussative case while جارِكَ أو جارِكِ "jaarika/jaariki" is in the genitive case.

 I got a downvote without any feedback by a random member while my comment is correct according to qawaaid nahwiyya.
 All of these downvotes are very effective way to demotivate my learning spirit.
-It is so painful, I think it's my time to leave the Forums and stop my learning?
+It is so painful, ...
+If you see my mistake, please give me your feedback!

 Even a person like me who speaks Urdu & not Arabic but reads Islamic Literature, can tell you that the Arabic course here is simply useless.
 There are not only mistakes in Arabic, now and then but English translation as well!
 It tells you that "You are a Jordanian" is wrong and "You are Jordanian" is right.
 Even putting "an" before vowel sound beginning words is called a typo!
 Forget about Arabic.
 It has no idea about kasra, rafah etc!